hps-nguyen/LoL-analysis/README.md

 The p-value of the is less than 0.001.
 As the p-value of the test is extremely small, it's evident that the missing rows in the `first...` columns have a distribution distinct from that of the non-missing rows, as indicated by the values in `datacompleteness`.
 Therefore, since the missingness in `first...` columns depends on `datacompleteness`, their missing mechanism is Missing at Random (MAR).

 ## Hypothesis Testing
+Through exploring the data, we have found that mid-laners and bot-laners generally do the most damage to champions per gold spent.
+This observation inspired a key question: Which role, mid-laners or bot-laners, contributes more damage overall when carrying their team?
+Let's explore this question further.

+To answer this, we need to define what it means to 'carry' and determine the appropriate metric for measuring how much a role carries their team.

+**Defining 'Carry'**: In this context, a 'carry' is defined as the role that deals the most damage on their team in a game.
+This damage includes all forms: damage to champions, minions/monsters, and structures, as each type of damage contributes significantly to the team's victory.

+We focus on damage rather than kills because damage is a more direct measure of contribution to a team's success, whereas kills can be influenced by the specific champions being played (some champions can secure kills more easily than others).

+**Metric**: We choose to use the amount of damage dealt per minute as our metric.
+Specifically, we look at cases where mid-laners or bot-laners deal the most damage for their team to measure how much damage they have dealt when they carry their team.
+We exclude data points where neither the bot-laner nor mid-laner deals the most overall damage, as the carrying role in these cases would be another position.
+These exclusions help avoid complications from unconventional picks, game strategies, or unusually short games.

+Let's first visualize the observed distributions of Damage per Minute from mid-laners and bot-laners:

 <iframe
   src="assets/hist_mid_bot.html"
   width="800"